anisraj/Contacts_App/README.md

     Used data binding, from XML called ViewModel's functions, Some views visibility handled from ViewModel
 4) LiveData -
-    Used LiveData for getting contacts data from ViewModel.
+    Used LiveData for observing contacts data from ViewModel to view.
     Also in ContactDetailsActivity used LiveData for listening UI actions using ENUM , which are called from XML through data binding.
     Observed LiveData from view